reflectoring/reflectoring.github.io/_posts/2018-02-06-spring-boot-modules.md

 }
 ```

-This will import the `BookingModuleConfiguration` class and all beans that come with it.
+This will import the `BookingModuleConfiguration` class and all beans that come
+with it - no matter whether they are declared by `@ComponentScan` or `@Bean` annotations.

-## Spring Boot's `@Enable...` Annotations
+## `@Enable...` Annotations

 Spring Boot brings a set of annotations that each import a certain module by themselves.
 An example
-is `@EnableScheduling`, which import all Beans necessary for the scheduling sub system and the
+is `@EnableScheduling`, which imports all Beans necessary for the scheduling sub system
-`@Scheduled` annotation to work.
+and its `@Scheduled` annotation to work.

 We can make use of this ourselves, by defining our own `@EnableBookingModule` annotation: